 Information is the oil of the 21st century, and analytics is the combustion engine.Peter Sondergaard

-Thanks to advanced analytics, data from various sources may be used for making more relevant business decisions, time and costs reduction, creating new products offers, determining causes of failure, malfunction, defects in near real time , detection of abusive customer behaviors before they significantly affect the organization or generating coupons, based on their shopping habits.
+Thanks to advanced analytics, data from various sources may be used for making more relevant business decisions, time and costs reduction, creating new product offers, determining causes of failure, malfunction, and defects in near real-time, detecting abusive customer behaviours before they significantly affect the organization or generating coupons, based on their shopping habits.

 What does Big Data mean for marketing?

 The analysis and processing of large data sets, obtained, among others, from internal systems or social media can be translated in marketing into better price management in time, better use of advertising budget, getting to know customers and their preferences, precise matching the offer to a particular customer, optimization of the path-to-purchase or reduction of the conversion costs.

 Without Big Data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.Geoffrey Moore